-This article explains in detail what does each type of goal measure and how you can choose the best option for your site.
+This article explains in detail what does each type of goal measures and how you can choose the best option for your site.

 Going forward, there’s the “Automatic Winner Settings” option, that decides which page performed better under the given parameters.

 You can click on the "Change” button to enable this option:

 This will open a pop-up window that allows you to bring modifications to these settings, or even disable them, giving you full control in choosing a winner: